slowernews/wisdom-tldr/chapters/chapter_3_action.md

 ### On truth

 <!--
-> *'The best way to get a correct answer on the internet is to post an obviously wrong answer and wait for someone to correct you.'
+> *"The best way to get a correct answer on the internet is to post an obviously wrong answer and wait for someone to correct you."
 -- Kevin Kelly*
 > *"A lie has speed but truth has endurance."
 -- Edgar J. Mohn*
 > *"A lie has many variations, the truth none."
 -- African proverb*
+> *"Exactitude is not truth."
+-- Henry Matisse*
+> *"There are 3 truths: my truth, your truth, and the truth."
+-- Chinese Proverb*
+> *"It is easier for the world to accept a simple lie than a complex truth."
+-- Alexis de Tocqueville*

 - In a world of propaganda, the truth is always a conspiracy.
-- Exactitude in not truth. -- Henry Matisse
-- there are 3 truths: my truth, your truth and teh truth. -- chinese proverb
-- it is easier for teh world to accept a simple lie than a complex truth. -- alexis de tocqueville -->
+-->

 Truth does not mind to be questioned.
 A lie does not like being challenged.